-When Is The Best Time To Plow?We recommend getting out there right after the snow falls.
-On heavy days, maybe even giving a few cursory passes to keep it from piling up too deep.
-If you let it sit too long it will get hard, dry and crusty in very cold conditions.
-And in warm conditions you'll experience a sloshy mess.
-Get out there when the work will be less stress on you, your truck and your plow.
+We recommend getting out there right after the snow falls.
+On heavy days, make a few cursory passes to keep the snow from piling up too deep.
+If you let snow sit too long it will get hard and dry in very cold conditions, while in warm conditions you'll encounter a slushy mess.
+Get out there when the work will be less stressful for you, your truck, and your plow.

-Snow Piled Close To a WallIf you are looking at removing snow that has piled up close to a wall or the edge of a house or building, raise your blade and drive toward the wall.
-Once there, lower the plow blade, reverse and pull the snow away about 20 to 25 feet (or close to it, depending upon your allotted space).
+If you are thinking about removing snow that has piled up close to a wall or the edge of a building, raise your blade and drive toward the wall.
+Once there, lower the plow blade, reverse, and pull the snow away about 20 to 25 feet (or close to it, depending upon your allotted space).
 Stop and raise your blade again.
-You now have a manageable snow pile you can move by regular means.
+You now have a manageable snow pile that you can move by regular means.
 Some personal snow plows won't allow you to do this due to the inability to raise or lower from the cab of your pickup or SUV.

-Invest In Snow TiresInvest in snow tires or all season tires when preparing your vehicle to plow your driveway or parking lot.
+Invest in snow tires or all season tires when preparing your vehicle to plow your driveway or parking lot.
 Part of the battle on the heaviest snow days is getting a good grip on the road surface.
 You can't push snow if you have nothing to push back on.
-When the snow is extra slippery or your parking lot is covered in ice, tires are most important.
+When the snow is extra slippery or your parking lot is covered in ice, running the appropriate tire is especially crucial.

-Do You Have Curves?First time plowing a long driveway with a lot of curves or turns?
+First time plowing a long driveway with a lot of curves or turns?
 Do you have a parking lot with a lot of raised islands?
-Consider staking it before the snow arrives.
-You can get blue, yellow or orange fiberglass whips (thin ground stakes) at your local hardware store and use them to outline your snow plow zones.
+Consider staking the path before the snow arrives.
+You can get blue, yellow, or orange fiberglass whips (thin ground stakes) at your local hardware store and use them to outline your snow plow zones.
 We especially recommend them for landscaped areas with small shrubs, rock work, and curbs.

-Move from one side to the other when working a small lot, starting on the side opposite where you'll be piling your snow.
+Move from one side to the other when working a small lot, starting on the side opposite to where you'll be piling your snow.
 Continually push the snow toward your pile until you've cleared your path.
-For heavy days you may have to repeat the process.
+For heavy days, you may have to repeat the process.
 For larger lots, you may need to start in the middle and work your way outward in both directions to achieve the same results.
-By working in a systematic fashion you cut down on fuel consumption as well as time spent plowing snow.
+By working in a systematic fashion you cut down on fuel consumption, as well as time spent plowing snow.

-Front MountMounts to the front end of your car, truck, SUV or CUV and installs with a mounting kit or front hitch.They are one of our number one sellers at RealTruck because of the high visibility while pushing snow.
-Some installations allow for easy on and off attachment so you can use your vehicle for other purposes during the season.
+- Front Mount: Mounts to the front end of your car, truck, SUV or CUV and installs with a mounting kit or front receiver hitch.
+This is the most popular mounting style due to the ease of control, as well as the visibility it offers.
+Some installations allow for easy on-and-off attachment so you can use your vehicle for other purposes during the season.

-Rear MountThis type of plow mounts to the rear of your truck or SUV.
+- Rear Mount: This type of plow mounts to the rear of your truck or SUV.
 It either pushes or pulls snow to its intended final location.
 What really sets these type of plows apart from front mount plows are the ability to pull snow.
 They're most noted for the ability to clear a path while backing right out of your garage!

-Have a tip you'd like to share, contact us and let us know!
+Have a tip you'd like to share?
+Contact us and let us know!